Brideshead Revisited (film): Plot

 Although he aspires to become an artist, middle-class Charles Ryder reads history at the University of Oxford, where he befriends the flamboyant and wealthy Lord Sebastian Flyte.
 Sebastian's mother, Lady Marchmain, strongly disapproves of Sebastian's lifestyle, especially his heavy drinking.
 When Sebastian takes Charles home to visit his nanny, Charles is enthralled by the grandeur of the Marchmain family estate, known as Brideshead, and entranced by its residents, including the devout Roman Catholic Lady Marchmain and her other children, Sebastian's elder brother Bridey and his sisters Julia and Cordelia.

 When Lord Marchmain invites Sebastian and Julia to visit him and his mistress Cara in Venice, Lady Marchmain encourages Charles to go with them in the hope that he can act as a positive influence on her son.
 Increasingly interested in Julia, Charles surreptitiously kisses her in a dark alley, unaware that Sebastian can see them from the other side of a canal.
 Jealous of his attention to his sister, Sebastian sets out to end this friendship, and on their return to Britain, Lady Marchmain makes it clear that Charles cannot marry Julia since he is not Catholic and professes to be an atheist.

 Sebastian's mother, concerned about his increasing alcoholism, cancels his allowance.
 During a visit to Brideshead, Ryder gives Sebastian money, which he uses to buy alcohol.
 Later that day, at a party given by the family, Charles is shocked when Lady Marchmain announces that the celebration is in honour of Julia's engagement to Canadian businessman Rex Mottram.
 Sebastian arrives at the party late and improperly dressed.
-After an embarrassing scene, Sebastian flees the party, and Lady Marchmain privately dresses down Charles because he gave Sebastian money, and tells him that he is no longer welcome at Brideshead.
+After an embarrassing scene, Sebastian flees the party.
+Lady Marchmain privately dresses down Charles because he gave Sebastian money, and tells him he is no longer welcome at Brideshead.
 Sebastian flees to Morocco.

 Four years elapse.
 Lady Marchmain has become terminally ill.
 She asks Charles to find Sebastian and bring him home.
-Charles travels to Morocco, but Sebastian could not return even if he wanted to, which he clearly does not.
+Charles travels to Morocco, but Sebastian cannot return even if he wants to, which he clearly does not.
 He is in the hospital with fluid in one of his lungs, and the doctor warns Charles that Sebastian is too ill to travel.